-We focus on conducting clinical trials across all major therapeutic areas, with particular strength in Cardiology, Metabolic Disease, Oncology, Central Nervous System, or CNS and Antiviral and Anti-infective, or AVAI.
-Our global platform includes approximately 3,500 employees across 37 countries, providing our customers with broad access to diverse markets and patient populations as well as local regulatory expertise and market knowledge.
+We focus on conducting clinical trials across all major therapeutic areas, with particular strength in Oncology, Metabolic Disease, Cardiology, Antiviral and Anti-infective, or AVAI, and Central Nervous System, or CNS.
+Our global platform includes approximately 3,600 employees across 39 countries, providing our customers with broad access to diverse markets and patient populations as well as local regulatory expertise and market knowledge.